yuminghuang1995/RL3DPToolpathPlanner/README.md

 The output txt files are under the outputs folder:

 Three-dimensional coordinates of nodes: X Y Z , and printing normal: nx ny nz.

-**Step 5:** Check the figure folder to see the final generated graph.